Update: Content was revamped on July 28th, 2020, to better reflect the current and upcoming automation trends.

 Like any technology, automation is constantly evolving.
-In 2018, for example, we watched the rise of robotic process automation (RPA) and the incorporation of cognitive technologies like AI.
-As we move into 2019, which of these trends will remain relevant—and what will be the state of automation be next January?
-Here are five automation trends worth keeping an eye on.
+In 2018, we watched the rise of robotic process automation (RPA) and the incorporation of cognitive technologies like AI.
+As we continue to move through 2020, which of these trends will remain relevant—and what will the state of automation be in 2021?
+Here are six automation trends that are worth keeping an eye on.

-1. A stronger focus on delivering high-quality experiences quickly, not just automating away rote work.
+1. A stronger focus on delivering high-quality experiences—versus only automating rote work.

 (This isn’t to say that back-office processes aren’t an important part of creating experiences; they absolutely are.
 But these behind-the-scenes automations by themselves aren’t enough—they need to be woven together into holistic, coherent journeys.)